 Part II of the course encompasses the third and fourth years of study.
 Following your third year abroad you return to Cambridge for the final year of your degree.
 This year includes further language study, including an Advanced Oral examination, and three advanced papers chosen from a wide range in both Faculties.
 You also have the option of submitting a 10,000 word dissertation in place of one of these papers.

 Magdalene has flourishing communities of historians and linguists of which students reading History and Modern Languages will become a full part.
 As well as the College Lecturers (listed under the 'Teaching Staff' tab, above), there are a large number of Research and other Fellows in both History and in Modern and Medieval Languages.
-These include Professor Nicholas Boyle (Emeritus Professor of German), Professor Eamon Duffy (Emeritus Professor of the History of Christianity), Dr Annja Naumann (Senior Research Fellow in German), and Dr Mathias Haeussler (Research Fellow in Modern European Political History).
+These include Professor Nicholas Boyle (Emeritus Professor of German), Professor Eamon Duffy (Emeritus Professor of the History of Christianity), Dr Annja Naumann (Senior Research Fellow in German) and Dr Yonatan Glazer-Eytan (specialist on Medieval and Early Modern Spain).